This article details how Osano’s Consent Manager supports Global Privacy Control.

 The Global Privacy Control (GPC) is an initiative aiming to create a global web browser setting that allows users to control their online privacy.
 For users, activating GPC in their browser allows them to communicate their personal tracking preferences to participating websites.
 Specifically, the control indicates whether the user has consented to the sale of their personal data.

-Osano’s Consent Manager (CMP) intercepts and respect GPC signals.
-When using Osano’s CMP, end-users can communicate their do not sell preferences, and Osano will pass these along as well as update that users Do Not Sell preferences via the IAB CCPA framework.
+Osano’s Consent Manager (CMP) intercepts and respects GPC signals and records them within the Consent Object.
+When using Osano’s CMP, end-users can communicate their do not sell preferences, and Osano will record these preferences as well as update the users Do Not Sell preferences via the IAB CCPA framework.

 If an end-user sends the GPC signal (by using a browser or browser extension that supports GPC), and:

 - If the user is in the U.S.:

 - Osano’s Consent Manager listens to the GPC signal that is communicated by the user's browser.

 - The Consent Record will record an "Opt_Out."
 (An Opt-Out coincides with the Do Not Sell switch and Marketing category).
 (Opt_Out = 'Accept', Marketing = 'Deny').
 See Consent Object below for details on verifying this value.

 - The Do-Not-Sell toggle in the Storage Preferences drawer is disabled in the opt-in position, the Marketing category is disabled in the opt-out position, and the usprivacy string is sent via the U.S. IAB framework.
 See IAB Do Not Sell docs for details on verifying this value.

 - If the user is NOT in the U.S.:

 - The Consent Record will record an "Opt_Out."
 (An Opt-Out coincides with the Do Not Sell switch and no other categories).
 (Opt_Out = 'Accept')